liri-archive/vibe/README.md

 This library includes:

- * An enhanced `QList` that provides a model with change notifications for QML.
  * A QML wrapper around KWallet
  * A QML plugin to access storage devices and batteries
  * A QML plugin for freedesktop.org notification servers